talpor/django-dashing/docs/getting-started.rst

 **INSTALLED_WIDGETS**

-A list or tuple of name of widgets to load when the dashboard is displayed, searches for resources of widgets (js, css and html) in the static directory, if not found then search in the remote repository
+A list or tuple of names of widgets loads when the dashboard is displayed,then it searches for the resources of those widgets (js, css and html) in the static directory.
+If they are not found then search them in the remote repository.

 Default: